CaptainSapphire/PH-s-Blog/_posts/2024-10-15-A-Lesson-Learned:-The-SAT.md

 I thanked him and sprinted.
 I got to the line, somewhat out of breath, on time.
 ## The Lesson
 You got there on time, Priya.
 What's the issue? <br><br>
 Well, I was lucky.
 I got lucky getting the registration spot, and I got lucky getting that parking spot.
 I was fortunate that the students and staff were willing to help me get to where I needed to go.
+Next time, I plan to do everything much earlier, especially on important occasions as such